Cruising Holidays with activities on the Caledonian Canal

 Breakfast includes porridge, cereal, yoghurt and fresh fruit, followed by toast and a hot cooked option.

-Dinner consists of a main course with two options, dessert and cheeseboard.
-Local produce is sourced wherever possible including: fresh fish from Mallaig; wild Scottish venison and Aberdeen Angus beef.
+Dinner consists of a main course with two options, dessert and a cheeseboard.
+Local produce is sourced wherever possible including: fresh fish from Mallaig, wild Scottish venison and Aberdeen Angus beef.

 Home-baking often welcomes us back on the boat after an afternoon of activities.